-Psalm 51, the appointed psalm for Ash Wednesday, is arguably one of the most significant for Christians in that it provides for us an example of deep and heartfelt repentance.
+Psalm 51 is a significant in that it provides for us an example of deep and heartfelt repentance.
 The story involves a king who after having an adulterous affair and getting a woman pregnant, gets wrapped up in an elaborate cover-up that leads to deceit, treachery, murder, and despair.
 The full story is told in 2 Samuel 11-12.
-Thankfully for us, the king was also a musician who recorded for posterity his song of repentance.
+Thankfully for us, the king was also a musician who recorded his song of repentance for posterity.

-The work is about 20 minutes long, so relax and with a repentant heart enter into God’s love and grace.
-Remember, if God forgave David, he can forgive each one of us.
+The work is about 20 minutes long, so relax and consider your sinfulness and what this text means in your life.
+Remember, if God forgave David, he can forgive you.
 Thanks be to God for His boundless mercy and grace!